 Information Bulletin: Gas safety certification of recreational vehicles

-When a recreational vehicle equipped with gas appliances is re-sold it is recommended that the gas system and appliances be inspected and certified by a recreational vehicle shop that is licensed by Technical Safety BC.
+When a certified recreational vehicle equipped with gas appliances is re-sold, it is recommended that the propane gas system and appliances be inspected for safe operation by a recreational vehicle service shop that holds a valid gas operating permit with Technical Safety BC.
+A decal will be affixed to the vehicle to indicate it passed inspection.
 This recommendation applies to private sales and commercial sales regardless of the type of business making the sale.

-A recreational vehicle which is brought in for repair does not need to be certified and redecalled.
-However, the shop must record in its log and on a new recreational vehicle form, what work was performed.
-The log and form are then signed off by the certified gasfitter who performed the work.
+A recreational vehicle brought in for repair or servicing doesn’t need to be re-inspected and decaled but the service shop must record the work performed in its log and on a new recreational vehicle form.
+Both of these must be signed-off by the recreational vehicle installation and service technician who performed the work.